rahulh77/docker-k8s-dev/dev/k8s-tutorial/README.md

 kubectl cluster-info
-kubectl apply -f first-pod.yaml kubectl -it exec webapp sh
+kubectl apply -f first-pod.yaml kubectl -it exec webapp sh kubectl logs <podname> # logs are only available on pods.
 ```

 Pods are not visible outside the cluster.
 Need a service to interact.